-- Academic Year: Minimum of two semesters. - Semester: A period of instruction of 16 weeks in duration - Period of Enrollment or Period of Financial Obligation: One semester. - Semester Credit Hours: Each course equals three (3) credit hours, equivalent to 48 hours of classroom contact. - A clock Hour: Is defined as a period of 50 minutes of instruction. - Full-time student: Student enrolled for a minimum of 12 semester credit hours. - Part-time student: Student who is enrolled in fewer than 9 semester credit hours.
+- Academic Year: Minimum of two semesters. - Semester: A period of instruction of 16 weeks in duration - Type of Credit Hour awarded: Semester credit hours - Period of Enrollment or Period of Financial Obligation: One semester. - Semester Credit Hours: Each course equals three (3) credit hours, equivalent to 48 hours of classroom contact. - A clock Hour: Is defined as a period of 50 minutes of instruction. - Undergraduate full-time student: A student enrolled for a minimum of 12 semester credit hours. - Undergraduate part-time student: A student who is enrolled in fewer than 9 semester credit hours. - Graduate full-time student: A student enrolled for a minimum of 6 semester credit hours. - Graduate part-time student: A student who is enrolled in fewer than 6 semester credit hours.